imfaisal87/aws-bootcamp-cruddur-2023/journal/week1.md

 - Ran frontend container and was a success
 ![frontend-app](../images/frontend-app.png)
 - Created a docker-compose file, copied the required content to build and run multiple containers
-- Adjusted the urls to use
+- Adjusted the urls to use localhost as using VScode locally
 ```
 #FRONTEND_URL: "https://3000-${GITPOD_WORKSPACE_ID}.${GITPOD_WORKSPACE_CLUSTER_HOST}"
 FRONTEND_URL: "http://127.0.0.1:3000"